Landfills & Transfer Facilities (Tip) Services« Back

 Toobeah Bin Station – Cnr Minnel Road/Barwon Highway, Toobeah

 Talwood Landfill – Talwood-Mungindi Road, Talwood (will be a transfer station from March 2020)

 What days and times are the waste facility sites open?

 The Goondiwindi Waste Facility is open 7 days a week.

 Monday to Friday - 8:00am to 5:00pm, Saturday & Sunday - 9:30am to 5:00pm

 Closed Christmas Day, New Years Day, Good Friday & on ANZAC Day from 8am to 12noon.
 Open all other public holidays.

-Can I recycle items at local landfill sites?
+Can I recycle items at local waste facility sites?

-Proterra Group have been contracted by Goondiwindi Regional Council to operate and manage the Goondiwindi Waste Management facility.
-To contact Proterra Group phone 07 4671 5701 or visit their website www.proterragroup.com.au
+Proterra Group are contracted by Goondiwindi Regional Council to operate and manage the Goondiwindi Waste facility.
+To contact the weighbridge at the site call 0447 611 700 or Proterra Group phone 07 4671 5701 or visit their website www.proterragroup.com.au

 Drum Muster services are also available in all areas through an on-farm service and scheduled muster days.